• Skip to primary navigation

 • Metal

-These genres often feature vocals and a strong rhythm section, with electric guitars, bass, and drums being common instruments.
+These styles typically include singing and a powerful rhythm section, often using electric guitars, bass, and drums.

 Orchestra Music Genres